agungnursatria/regexpattern/README.md

 # RegexPattern

-Flutter regex pattern for validating string.
+Flutter list of regex pattern with purpose for string validation.

 ## Getting Started